• Home

 How can I learn more?

-There are many books, articles, videos, and audio recordings that provide valuable background on this topic.
+• There are many books, articles, videos, and audio recordings that provide valuable background on plant ethics and plant intelligence.

 A good starting point is a 50-minute radio show "Plants as Persons" from To the Best of Our Knowledge that aired December 19, 2020 and includes interviews with Robin Wall Kimmerer, Matthew Hall, Monica Gagliano, and Brooke Hecht.